 Suzanne has had a passion for organic gardening and farming practically her entire life.
 While studying Plant Science/Biology at the University of Delaware, she worked two summers at a dairy farm in Lander, Wyoming.
 She has lived in multiple states and planted gardens in each location: Delaware, Colorado, Wyoming, Idaho, Oregon, Massachusetts, and now Maine.
 She is currently the Academic Department Coordinator for the Asian Studies Program at Bowdoin College, a position she has held for the past 19 years.
 Suzanne has been studying Ayurveda, an ancient Indian healing practice, through the Kripalu School of Ayurveda in western Massachusetts.
 She is also involved in a book group, Scrabble club, and cooking club, and enjoys bicycling, kayaking, and snowshoeing – and is very excited to be a part of this incredible organization.

-Cathy MacDonald, Trustee
+Cathy McDonald, Trustee

-Christine Sloan, Trustee
+Christine Sloan, President

 In the mid 70’s, Christine discovered Waldorf Education and pursued a teaching career, first with Waldorf high school students and later in a residential community for troubled youth in California.
 In 1979, with her husband, David, she moved to NY to raise their family of four in a Waldorf Community at Threefold Foundation.
 It was here that she first began volunteering at a co-op buying club.
 Before long, she was part of a small group that transitioned the garage buying club into a full service retail market, specializing in organic and local fresh food.
 As General Manager, Christine’s interest in the politics of food became a passion, and supporting small, local farms a mission for the Hungry Hollow Co-op.
 In 2007, Christine and David moved to Maine, because of the developing Maine Coast Waldorf High School initiative.
 From 2008 until her retirement the summer of 2018, Christine served as MCWS’s Administrator.
 She is thrilled to be focused again on her passion for building community through the love of family, food, farms, and service.